Galicia Genealogy Inquiries - 2008

 Gary Clayton

-PS I've never been to the Ukraine but have always had a strange affinity with Hungary, which I visit often.
-I know Budapest is in Hungary and a long way from Lvov but understand that, even so, Lvov was part of the Austro-Hungarian empire at some stage.
-Certainly, looking at the photos of Lvov, the architure looks very similar to many of the older Hungarian buildings and strikes quite a chord.
+PS: I've never been to Ukraine but have always had a strange affinity with Hungary, which I visit often.
+I know Budapest is in Hungary and a long way from Lvov, but understand that, even so, Lvov was part of the Austro-Hungarian empire at some stage.
+Certainly, looking at the photos of Lvov, the architecture looks very similar to many of the older Hungarian buildings and strikes quite a chord.

 Date: Sat, 23 Feb 2008